-NYC tenants benefit from a number of rights which you need to know – and advocate for – if you are to stay protected.
+NYC tenants benefit from several tenant rights that you need to know – and advocate for – to stay protected.
 Among these is the right to a well-maintained home and privacy.
 Leases will usually mention that tenants have the right “to the quiet enjoyment of your apartment.”
-This isn’t a right to literal quiet (something few New Yorker’s have) but the right to occupy the unit exclusively to others, including your landlord.
+It is not a right to literal quiet (something few New Yorkers have) but the right to occupy the unit exclusively to others, including your landlord.

-Stories of unscrupulous landlords trying to force tenants out in the interests of renting or selling for a higher price are sadly common in NYC.
-Some landlords are just too attached to a unit they formally lived in and try to dictate to a tenant how it should be lived in and maintained.
+Stories of unscrupulous landlords trying to force tenants out in the interests, renting, or selling for a higher price are sadly familiar in NYC.
+Some landlords are just too attached to a unit they formally lived in and tried to dictate to a tenant how it should be lived in and maintained.
 If you feel like your apartment is becoming unlivable, then talk with a real estate attorney to see if you would be within your rights to move out early.
-If they believe so, then send a notice to the landlord of your intention to move out by a certain date.
+If they believe so, send a notice to the landlord of your intention to move out by a specific date.

-Before talking with a lawyer, research the landlord-tenant laws in NYC to see exactly which laws your landlord is breaking.
+Before talking with a lawyer, research the landlord-tenant laws in NYC to see precisely which laws your landlord is breaking.
 The NYC government website has a useful PDF on tenant rights and housing rules.
-Another source to check out is the Housing Preservation and Development’s ABC’s of Housing.
+Another source to check out is the Housing Preservation and Development’s ABCs of Housing.

-Even if you feel confident that you’re within your rights, it’s still a good idea to lawyer up.
-It’s not as expensive as you might think and if things don’t go to court, it may only cost you a couple of billable hours.
+Even if you feel confident that you’re within your rights, it’s still an excellent idea to lawyer up.
+It’s not as expensive as you might think; if things don’t go to court, it may only cost you a couple of billable hours.
 Talk to several lawyers before hiring one that you feel comfortable with.
-Like real estate agents, each lawyer has their individual style so you’ll want to find one that matches yours.
+Like real estate agents, each lawyer has their style, so you’ll want to find one that matches yours.
 At this point, your lawyer will take over all further communication with your landlord until you’ve moved out.
 A landlord is less likely to sue once they see you are represented and supported by the law.
 But this is no guarantee, and some landlords are crazy enough to sue anyway.

 When the amount you’re being sued for is less than $5,000, then your case will go to the small claims court.
 The rules here are a lot less formal, and you don’t need to be represented by a lawyer.
-As part of this process, you’ll be assigned a mediator who will try and resolve the issue before it is heard by a judge.
-If you’ve hired a lawyer, they’ll be present at this mediation for which you’ll be paying them for every hour it takes.
+As part of this process, you’ll be, assigned a mediator who will try and resolve the issue before a judge hears it.
+If you’ve hired a lawyer, they’ll be present at this mediation, for which you’ll be paying them for every hour it takes.
 If you can settle with your landlord now, it is better to do so.